 Welcome to the Grace College Art program!
-As a future professional illustrator, you will develop through the Illustration degree a strong foundation for careers that showcase your artistic style.
-The Illustration major focuses on developing your expertise in several genres, perfecting your style, and learning the fine points of self-marketing.
+As a future professional illustrator, you will develop a strong foundation for careers that showcase your artistic style through the Illustration major.
+The Illustration major focuses on developing your expertise in several genres, perfecting your style and learning the finer points of self-marketing.

 Examples of courses in this major:

 This introductory course explores fundamentals of illustrative design principles and how elements are utilized to address specific narrative or expressive problems.
 A survey of historical and current trends in illustration and an overview of basic business practices are examined.

 Focusing on artist as author, this course examines the visual and structural components of sequential storytelling.
 Students interested in integrating dual roles of visual communication and writing will develop distinctive skills in creating pictorial outlines for use in a variety of media formats such as illustrated children’s books, advertising, educational publications, and storyboarding for video/film.